South Salt Creek

 Thanks to our Project Sponsors

-We are very grateful for the generous support of our wonderful corporate and community sponsors, WalMart, the Lincoln Community Foundation, and Burlington Northern Railroad, who's funding is helping improve the health and safety of the South of Downtown neighborhood through this Community Development Project.
+We are very grateful for the generous support of our wonderful corporate and community sponsors, WalMart, the Lincoln Community Foundation, and Burlington Northern Railroad, and Lincoln Parks & Recreation whose funding is helping improve the health and safety of the South of Downtown neighborhood through this Community Development Project.
 Thanks also to Cascade Cabinets & Flooring, our volunteers, and AmeriCorps interns who provided clean up and other project support.